You are on our United Kingdom site

 The Government may perhaps look to the TUC’s draft AI Bill for inspiration for any domestic rules here on the use of AI systems by employers in relation to workers, employers and jobseekers.

-Since the King’s Speech and the Plan to Make Work Pay’s publication, there have been some developments to AI (although not all directly employment-related) which demonstrate the Government’s ever-changing position in respect of AI.
-These include:
+Since the King’s Speech and the Plan to Make Work Pay’s publication, there have been some developments to AI (although not all directly employment-related) which demonstrate the Government’s changing position in respect of AI, but which overall which appears to prioritise flexibility, economic growth and a light-touch stance to regulation, over a strict legislative approach.
+Such developments include:

 Data Privacy

-As mentioned above, the DUA Bill separately proposes some reforms in respect of data privacy and AI that, although not necessarily linked to the Plan to Make Work Pay, may be of interest to employers.
+As mentioned above, the DUA Act separately makes reforms in respect of data privacy and AI that, although not necessarily linked to the Plan to Make Work Pay, may be of interest to employers.

-Although much of the DUA Bill is not employment related, there are some key changes that are of note from an employment perspective, including:
+Although much of the DUA Act is not employment related, there are some key changes that are of note from an employment perspective, including:

-Note that the EU-UK adequacy decision on data transfers (allowing for the transfer of data between the EU and the UK) was due to expire on 27 June 2025, but is likely being extended by six months to 27 December 2025 to allow for the passage of the DUA Bill.
-Accordingly, the EU will need to reconfirm that the UK continues to provide an equivalent level of data protection as the EU.
-It has been suggested that the changes recommended by the DUA Bill may undermine the UK’s adequacy status, which could result in companies needing to implement alternative measures to transfer data from the EU to the UK, but this has not been confirmed.
+Note that the EU-UK adequacy decision on data transfers (allowing for the transfer of data between the EU and the UK) was due to expire on 27 June 2025, but has been extended by six months to 27 December 2025.
+The EU will need to reconfirm that the UK continues to provide an equivalent level of data protection as the EU.
+Whether or not the changes undermine the UK’s adequacy status, remains to be seen.
+If adequacy status is not renewed in December, this could result in companies needing to implement alternative measures to transfer data from the EU to the UK, but this has not been confirmed.

 Timing and developments